Boundaries in Early Dating Set You Up for Success

 Differences in boundaries between partners are common and to be expected.
 When there's a discrepancy, it's crucial to discuss these differences openly and respectfully.
 Aim to understand your partner's perspective and express your own needs clearly.
 Often, a compromise can be reached that respects both partners' boundaries.
 Remember, the goal is mutual comfort and respect, not winning an argument.

-Boundaries are deeply personal and what might be reasonable for one person could be restrictive for another.
-To gauge the reasonableness of your boundaries, consider whether they protect your well-being, respect your values, and allow for a healthy relationship to develop.
+Boundaries are deeply personal—what might be reasonable for one person could be restrictive for another.
+To gauge the reasonableness of your boundaries, consider whether they: protect your well-being, respect your values, and allow for a healthy relationship to develop.
 Consulting with trusted friends or a therapist can also provide perspective.
 Ultimately, your boundaries should promote a sense of safety and respect.
-If they are met with understanding and respect, they’re likely reasonable.
+If they are met with understanding and respect, they're likely reasonable.

 Absolutely.
 Boundaries can and often do change as a relationship evolves and as individuals grow.
 What's important is that these changes are communicated openly and that both partners agree to the adjustments.
 Regular check-ins about your needs and boundaries can facilitate these conversations and ensure that both partners feel comfortable and respected as the relationship grows.